 We use a variety of rates.
-See the attached General terms and conditions, section Rates.

-This healthcare is not subject to the deductible.

-- The medical indication or situation below applies to you: - o Urgent medical healthcare when temporarily residing abroad. - This is care that is medically necessary and that cannot reasonably be postponed.
-Furthermore, you are abroad for a continuous period of a maximum of 365 days. - If you have remained abroad for an uninterrupted period of more than 365 days, we do not consider this a temporary stay.
+See the attached General terms and conditions, section [Rates]({0}).
+The amount you pay yourself • This healthcare is not subject to the deductible Eligibility for this healthcare - The medical indication or situation below applies to you: - Urgent medical healthcare when residing abroad temporarily.
+This is healthcare that is medically necessary and that cannot reasonably be postponed.
+Furthermore, you are abroad for a continuous period of a maximum of 365 days.
+If you have remained abroad for an uninterrupted period of more than 365 days, we do not consider this a temporary stay.
 Any costs for healthcare you incur after the 365th day will not qualify for reimbursement.

-- Repatriation must be medically necessary. - The repatriation must be medically necessary, based on us being of the opinion that one of the following situations applies to you: - the correct medical treatment is not locally available or reasonably feasible in the foreign country, while it is available in the Netherlands (or the country where you live); - having the treatment provided in that foreign country would be medically irresponsible; - o treatment in that foreign country is much more expensive than treatment in the Netherlands (or the country where you live) would be. - You will not be reimbursed in full under another insurance policy (including travel insurance). - The need for the healthcare could not be foreseen at the time you left for the foreign country. - Once we have paid the costs, you must cooperate with the transfer of the rights to another insurer (such as a travel insurer). - You must contact the emergency service with which we have entered into an agreement for healthcare/mediation for healthcare abroad.
-You do not need to contact the emergency service for a one-off visit to a doctor or pharmacy. - You must cooperate fully in the provision of healthcare and comply with the instructions of the emergency services that have become involved.

-• The healthcare provider abroad must comply with the requirements, laws and regulations of that country.

-- Costs of repatriation if it is not medically necessary. - For example, if you have to be taken back to the Netherlands on a specially chartered flight for injured skiers ('gipsvlucht'), the costs will not be reimbursed.
-However, they can be insured under a travel insurance policy. - Transport of human remains. - Under this clause, we do not reimburse the costs that are directly related to the transport of the human remains from the country of death (foreign country) back to the Netherlands (or the country where you live).
+Terms and conditions - Repatriation must be medically necessary - The repatriation must be medically necessary, based on us being of the opinion that one of the following situations applies to you: the correct medical treatment is not locally available or reasonably feasible in the foreign country, while it is available in the Netherlands (or the country where you live); having the treatment provided in that foreign country would be medically irresponsible; treatment in that foreign country is much more expensive than treatment in the Netherlands (or the country where you live) would be. - You will not be reimbursed in full under another insurance policy (including travel insurance) - The need for the healthcare could not be foreseen at the time you left for the foreign country - Once we have paid the costs, you must cooperate with the transfer of the rights to another insurer (such as a travel insurer) - You must contact the emergency service with which we have entered into an agreement for healthcare/mediation for healthcare abroad.
+You do not need to contact the emergency service for a one-off visit to a doctor or pharmacy - You must cooperate fully in the provision of healthcare and comply with the instructions of the emergency services that have become involved Where to go for this healthcare • The healthcare provider abroad must comply with the requirements, laws and regulations of that country.
+What is not reimbursed Costs of repatriation if it is not medically necessary For example, if you have to be taken back to the Netherlands on a specially chartered flight for injured skiers ('gipsvlucht'), the costs will not be reimbursed.
+However, they can be insured under a travel insurance policy. • Transport of human remains Under this clause, we do not reimburse the costs that are directly related to the transport of the human remains from the country of death (foreign country) back to the Netherlands (or the country where you live).
 This relates to the costs of preserving and attending to the remains and preparing them for transport, the costs of transporting the remains, and administrative costs such as fees and duties.

-For the general exclusions, see the attached General terms and conditions, section General exclusions.
+For the general exclusions, see the attached General terms and conditions, section [General exclusions]({0}).
 Transport of human remains (clause D.14.f.)
+Insured healthcare • Transport of human remains The costs that are directly related to the transport of the human remains from the country of death (foreign country) back to the Netherlands (or the country where you live).
+This relates to the costs of preserving and attending to the remains and preparing them for transport, the costs of transporting the remains, and administrative costs such as fees and duties.
+Your reimbursement • Reimbursement of 100 percent.